 - If you were found guilty after a jury trial or a bench trial, the judge sets aside the verdict.

-After that, the judge dismisses the case.2
+After that, the judge dismisses the case.2 The entire process usually takes no more than four months, sometimes sooner.

-- retain you or
+- not hiring you

-- promote you.
+- not promoting you.

 - state licenses or